khalid-naami/khalid-naami.github.io/blog/2026-05-13-trading-principles-data-vs-technical-analysis.md

 ## Conclusion

 Trading is a game of probabilities, not certainties.
-By shifting your focus from subjective chart patterns to objective quantitative data, you stop guessing and start calculating.
+By shifting your focus from subjective chart patterns to objective quantitative data—including the use of [advanced volatility estimators](/blog/volatility-log-returns-yang-zhang-estimator-guide) to measure true market risk—you stop guessing and start calculating.
 Master your principles, manage your risk, and let the data be your edge.

 ![Bernard Baruch Trading Wisdom](/img/bernard-baruch.webp)